Ways to Give

 - Bequests – Help us preserve the past for future generations by making a charitable bequest to the Matheson.
 Simply designate the Matheson History Museum as the beneficiary of your asset by will, trust or other instrument.

-If you have any questions about how to make a legacy gift, please contact Jason Stanford, Director of Development & Grants, at firstname.lastname@example.org or 352-378-2280.
+If you have any questions about how to make a legacy gift, please contact Dixie Neilson, Executive Director, at firstname.lastname@example.org or 352-378-2280.

-The Matheson History Museum is a 501(c)(3) private, non-profit organization.
-The museum’s 2015 IRS Form 990 and 2015 audit are available below.
-Tax and audit information for 2016 will be made available later this year.
+The Matheson History Museum is a 501(c)(3) independent, non-profit organization.
+The museum’s IRS Form 990s and audit reports are available below.